mdelaat/yellicode-angular/README.md

 ## Generating code

 Run `yellicode` after making changes to the file `codegen\app-model.json` or after making changes to any of the templates in the `codegen` directory.
-This will update all relevate source files.
+This will update all relevant source files.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help